triton-inference-server/pytorch_backend/README.md

 parameters: {
 key: "DISABLE_OPTIMIZED_EXECUTION"
     value: {
-    string_value:"true"
+    string_value: "true"
     }
 }
 ```

 * `INFERENCE_MODE`: Boolean flag to enable the Inference Mode execution
 of TorchScript models.
-By default the inference mode is disabled.
+By default, the inference mode is disabled.

 [InferenceMode](https://pytorch.org/cppdocs/notes/inference_mode.html) is a new
 RAII guard analogous to NoGradMode to be used when you are certain your operations